 What is ginseng good for when it comes to your immune system?
 What are the benefits of ginseng tea or taking it as a daily supplement?

 The results of at least one study are cause for optimism.
-Following surgery for stomach cancer, a group of patients was given daily doses of ginseng every day for two years, which was linked to:
+One study found that a group of individuals who were given daily doses of ginseng every day for two years, had the following improvements: